giannimonaco/ABIS/README.md

 ---
 ## ABSOLUTE DECONVOLUTION

 The gene expression matrix of your PBMC samples must be in a Tab delimited format.
 The gene names must be gene symbols.
+Check the file TPMPBMC.txt in the folder data if you are looking for an example.

 ### RNA-Seq deconvolution
 For RNA-Seq deconvolution the gene expression values must be TPM values.